georgegian2018/remote-jobs/README.md

-I want to know who can assist non Dutch citizens to open their own business as zzp'ers in the Netherlands ChatGPT said:
+I want to know who can assist non Dutch citizens to open their own business as zzp'ers in the Netherlands

+ChatGPT said:

-Here are key organisations and services that can help non-Dutch citizens who want to open their own business in the Netherlands as a ZZP’er (zelfstandige zonder personeel) — whether you need immigration support, business setup advice, tax help, or practical guidance:
+Here are **key organisations and services** that can help **non-Dutch citizens** who want to open their own business in the Netherlands as a ZZP’er (zelfstandige zonder personeel) — whether you need immigration support, business setup advice, tax help, or practical guidance:

 ### 🇳🇱 Official Government & Regulatory Support
 Before seeking private services, it’s important to understand the official framework:

-1. Dutch Chamber of Commerce (KVK)
+**1. Dutch Chamber of Commerce (KVK)**
-👉 Government registration for your business
+###👉 Government registration for your business
 You need to register your business (typically as an eenmanszaak — sole proprietorship) with the Kamer van Koophandel (KVK).
 This gives you a KVK number which is essential for invoicing and taxation.

-2. Immigration & Residence Permits
+**2. Immigration & Residence Permits**
 If you’re not an EU/EEA/Swiss citizen, you must apply for a residence permit for self-employment or a startup visa through the Immigration & Naturalisation Service (IND).
 Your business needs to demonstrate economic benefit, and often you need a business plan and proof of clients.

 You can find official guidance on: